cds-snc/simplify-privacy-statements-V2/terraform/azure/readme.md

 # Azure deployment

+Note that you will create a few `terraform.tfvars` files in the following steps using examples provided.
+These files should generally be managed as part of your configuration and so should be included in version control.

 ## 1. Bootstrap - Configure remote state storage

 There are a few variables that can be set in a `terraform.tfvars` file - if you don't set them, you will be prompted for them: